Space Junk: Clearing a path through the maelstrom

 The deceptively simple concept of positioning a large net to trap and draw in debris is one proposed technique being explored by the consortium.
 Like a large fishing net, it will be deployed by a satellite launched from a ‘mothership’.
 Likewise, again using the fishing analogy, harpoons are being considered as a way to tether larger items.

-Once captured, the harpooned or netted junk objects, would be dragged back down towards Earth by the mothership and deorbited, to be burned up in the atmosphere upon re-entry (see fig 2).
+Once captured, the harpooned or netted junk objects, would be dragged back down towards Earth by the mothership and deorbited, to be burned up in the atmosphere upon re-entry.

-Fig 2.
-A giant net is fired at a SSC CubeSat acting as artificial space junk in the RemoveDebris project.
+Image right: A giant net is fired at a SSC CubeSat acting as artificial space junk in the RemoveDebris project

 During the testing process, the SSC’s miniature satellites, called CubeSats, will be used as artificial space junk to be captured by the nets and harpoons.
 The conclusions of the RemoveDebris project will be invaluable in informing the long-term advancement of space exploration.
 Ultimately, it paves the way for safer spaceflight, providing some defence to satellites and orbiting space stations from the hazards of structural damage and risk to life that fast-moving space debris presents.